 The best methods of cooking fish are poaching and steaming, which ensure the maximum nutritional value of the fish, provided the juice from the cooked fish is also eaten.
 Baking, frying or grilling fish can destroy up to 30% of B vitamins.

-Fish should not be cooked in batter, which absorbs too much fat.
+Fish should not be cooked in batter.
 Moist cooking methods are often the best.

 Sole, Plaice, Dab and Flounder are the smaller flat-fish, often cooked whole.
 Best between May and February.
 They contain almost no fat and are easily overcooked.